 In 2006 Greg and his family moved to Dallas, Texas.
 Late in 2006 Greg started at an architect's office in North Dallas and designed three skilled nursing medical resort projects in Texas and one in Colorado.
 Other projects included a sandwich shop, pizza restaurant, coffee shop, video game store, clothing store, and dentist office at a military base in the desert in California.
 Greg also worked on over 70 quick service restaurants, and several hotels including the design of facades.
 In 2013 Greg did 10 metal building truck maintenance office / warehouses for the oil and gas industry at Mages Group.
 In 2014 Greg worked on a cutting edge Hotel on the Sunset strip in West Hollywood, CA and four large senior living facilities at an architect's office near Uptown Dallas.

-Greg is a licensed architect in CA, CO, FL, ND, NM, OK, PA, and TX.
+Greg is a licensed architect in AL, CA, CO, CT, FL, NC, ND, NM, OK, PA, and TX.
 He also holds the (NCARB) National Council of Architectural Registration Boards certificate.

 Architecture Thesis Project Animation